 If the observed residuals (plotted on the x-axis) are normally distributed,

-then all values should fall onto a straight line in the plot; in this
+all values should fall onto a straight line in the plot; in this plot,

-plot, all points follow the line very closely.
-If the residuals are not
+all points follow the line very closely.
+If the residuals are not normally

-normally distributed, then they will deviate from the line.
+distributed, they will deviate from the line.
 Outliers

 may also become evident in this plot.

 of fit and the data seem to form a clear pattern (e.g., an S shape)

 variable may have to be transformed in some way (e.g., a log transformation

 to "pull in" the tail of the distribution, etc.).
 A discussion